-Admiral Gregory G. Johnson, USN (Ret.)
+Admiral Gregory G. Johnson, U.S. Navy (Ret.)

-General William Scott Wallace, USA (Ret.)
+General William Scott Wallace, U.S. Army (Ret.)

 As commander of the 5th U.S. Corps from 2001 to 2003 (during the opening campaign of Operation Iraqi Freedom), General Wallace led 140,000 soldiers from Kuwait to Baghdad and subsequently directed the occupation of Western and Northern Iraq.
 He served as commander of the Joint Warfighting Center from 1999 to 2001, commanding general of the 4th Infantry Division – the Army's first "digitized" division that incorporated new C4ISR technologies – from 1997 to 1999, and commanding general of the National Training Center from 1995 to 1997.
 General Wallace is a 1969 graduate of the United States Military Academy at West Point.